dmartinezphd/dmartinezphd.github.io/_posts/2022-11-13-getting-started-with-cubesats.md

 I’ll share some more useful references at the end of this post but these are the three I used first, for better or worse.

 ## What are CubeSats?
 CubeSats fit into a class of small satellites called nanosatellites, ranging from one to 10 kilograms in mass.
 However, the distinguishing dimension of a CubeSat is volume – CubeSats use a standard size and form factor, measured in units.
 A "one unit" or "1U" measures 10 cm x 10 cm x 10 cm.
 So, basically a cube that is a little bigger than the aforementioned Rubik’s Cube.
 CubeSats are extendable to larger sizes though: 1.5, 2, 3, 6, and even 12U or 24U.
 See the figure below for a very simplistic depiction of the sizing.
+(Image source: NASA)

 ![CubeSat Depiction](https://www.nasa.gov/sites/default/files/thumbnails/image/what_are_cubesats.png)